How to work out if something is vegan, not vegan or 'vegan by accident'

 Those with allergies will want that allergen label taken into consideration.
 Others will have different reasons for avoiding items that bear the risk of cross-contamination.
 However, the majority of vegans I know are fine with consuming items that have vegan ingredients, even if there's a warning that says it 'may contain' something that's not vegan.

 If you are making or buying something for this group of people, then you'll need to look out for the following when you're checking the ingredients: -

-- vitamin D - may be derived from an animal, and it can be plant-based too
+vitamin D - may be derived from an animal, and it can be vegan too

-- glycerin or glycerine, glycerol, lactic acid, mono or diglycerides, and stearic acid - may be derived from an animal, and it can be plant-based too
+glycerin or glycerine, glycerol, lactic acid, mono or diglycerides, and stearic acid - may be derived from an animal, and it can be vegan too

 Some people are aware that white sugar may have been refined using bone char, and many people think that brown sugar escapes this process.
 However, brown sugar may be white sugar mixed with molasses.
 Therefore, it's best to check the label, ask the producer or seek help from a list like this one.
 Sainsbury's have made it easy for customers to search for vegan sugar on their site.